 Thirty-plus years of being a Realtor and an independent contractor further honed the skills she used in teaching: creating goals and being disciplined and organized.
 She feels like she never really sold real estate; she only taught people what they needed to know about real estate in order for them to make sound decisions.

-Downtown Detail Project Manager
+Leader – Downtown Detail

 Volunteer, Downtown and Scenic Pathway Pick Up Posse